kdrag0n/bluestone/README.md

 You may also provide Discord Bots and Carbonitex keys if you have valid ones.
 However, invalid or empty keys will cause errors whenever guild count is updated.

+For more reliable memes, you should also provide Imgflip account credentials.

+For error reporting, provide a Sentry DSN, optionally with `environment` and `servername` set.

+At the very least, you must have an empty `keys` object.
+If there is no `keys` object, or it is another data type, everything may explode.

 ### Enjoy!
 Don't forget that this project is still experimental.